A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: MODEL, INFERENCE AND PREDICTION

-Next, we describe the DPM model algorithm step by step.
+Using these latent variables, we now construct the following MCMC algorithm that is described step by step.

-\textbf{Firstly}, given $z$, the conditional posterior distribution of concentration parameter $c$ is independent of the rest of the parameters, as in \cite{Escobar1995}.
+Firstly, given $z_t$, for $t=1,\ldots,T$, the conditional posterior distribution of the concentration parameter, $c$, is independent of the rest of the parameters, as seen in \cite{Escobar1995}.
 So, we first sample an auxiliary variable $\xi\sim \mathcal{B}(c+1,T)$ and then $c$ from a Gamma mixture:

-where $z^*=\max(z_1,\hdots,z_T)$ and $\pi_{\xi}=(a_0+z^*-1)/(a_0+z^*-1+T(b_0-\log(\xi)))$.
+where $z^{\star}=\max(z_1,\hdots,z_T)$ and $\pi_{\xi}=(a_0+z^{\star}-1)/(a_0+z^{\star}-1+T(b_0-\log(\xi)))$.